 In some cases, parents might be able to negotiate a joint custody agreement themselves.
 This allows each parent to spend plenty of time with the children.

-Parents who are considering divorce might want to talk to an attorney at a Venice, Florida, child custody law firm.
+Parents who are considering might want to talk to an attorney at a Venice, Florida, child custody law firm.
 Lawyers may be able to assist parents in child custody negotiations.
 Even when there is conflict between ex-spouses, they might be able to set this aside to work on a functional co-parenting relationship, which may also be in the best interest of the children.
 By working together on a custody agreement, parents may be able to reach a solution that best suits their family.
 If they cannot reach an agreement, parents can work with attorneys to create a strategy for going to court.
 In cases where there has been abuse or neglect, a parent may be restricted to supervised visitation or have no access at all.